On the Interpolation Error of Nonlinear Attention versus Linear Regression: Further Discussions of Prior Efforts

 \paragraph{Theoretical understanding of DNN, LLMs, and in-context learning.}

 Recent theoretical advances in the optimization and generalization of over-parameterized deep neural networks (DNNs) have laid the groundwork for understanding the training behavior of modern large language models (LLMs).
-Despite the fact that LLMs typically operate in a regime where the number of model parameters far exceeds the number of training samples, first-order methods such as stochastic gradient descent have been shown to converge reliably and generalize effectively under specific conditions~\cite{li2018learning,allen2019convergence} for DNNs.
-Notably, the ``edge of stability'' phenomenon has emerged as a key concept, capturing the peculiar yet effective optimization dynamics commonly observed during the training of DNNs and LLMs~\cite{cohen2021gradient,arora2022Understanding,wang2022Analyzing}.
+Despite the fact that LLMs typically operate in a regime where the number of model parameters far exceeds the number of training samples, first-order methods such as stochastic gradient descent have been shown to converge reliably and generalize effectively under specific conditions~\citep{li2018learning,allen2019convergence} for DNNs.
+Notably, the ``edge of stability'' phenomenon has emerged as a key concept, capturing the peculiar yet effective optimization dynamics commonly observed during the training of DNNs and LLMs~\citep{cohen2021gradient,arora2022Understanding,wang2022Analyzing}.
 Building on these insights, a growing body of work has investigated the mechanisms underlying in-context learning (ICL).
-Transformers have been shown to approximate gradient descent steps via Attention blocks~\cite{von2023transformers,mahankali2023one}, and even to implement general-purpose learning algorithms directly from contextual input~\cite{akyurek2022learning,garg2022can}.
-Alternative viewpoints interpret ICL as a form of implicit Bayesian inference~\cite{xie2021Explanation,falck2024context}, offering probabilistic frameworks to explain generalization from prompts.
-At the mechanistic level, recent work has identified ``induction heads'' within Transformer architectures than enable token-level pattern recognition and generalization~\cite{olsson2022context}.
+Transformers have been shown to approximate gradient descent steps via Attention blocks~\citep{von2023transformers,mahankali2023one}, and even to implement general-purpose learning algorithms directly from contextual input~\citep{akyurek2022learning,garg2022can}.
+Connection has also been drawn on Transformer computation and functional gradient descent~\citep{cheng2023transformers}.
+Alternative viewpoints interpret ICL as a form of implicit Bayesian inference~\citep{xie2021Explanation,falck2024context}, offering probabilistic frameworks to explain generalization from prompts.
+At the mechanistic level, recent work has identified ``induction heads'' within Transformer architectures than enable token-level pattern recognition and generalization~\citep{olsson2022context}.
+Beyond training dynamics, LayerNorm has also been shown to influence the expressivity of Attention-based models~\citep{brody2023expressivity}.
+From a model design perspective, entropy-guided variants of the Attention have been proposed to balance stability, computational efficiency, and privacy in large-scale models~\citep{jha2025entropy}.